biona001/gnomAD.jl/README.md

     After installing `PyCall.jl`, I had to change `ENV["PYTHON"] = "PATH OF PYTHON EXECUTABLE"` and rebuild `PyCall.jl` via `using Pkg; Pkg.build("PyCall")`

+We currently rely on the Hail python package to read the matrix and use the PyCall package to pass the result into Julia, but in the future, we will consider developing a native Julia parser to avoid the reliance on Python and Hail altogether.

 ## Trouble shooting